Osmagtor/8-to-4-scart-switch/README.md

 ![Modified SCART Switch Box & Labels](photos/PXL_20240406_211055275.jpg)

 The "RGB", "B-A" and "C-A" buttons were used since the "RGB" push-button was no longer needed for its intended purpose (after all, that was already handled by the same push-button on the 3-to-1 SCART switch) and the "B-A" and "C-A" push buttons were of no use to me.
-### Merging all Source Material
+### Multiple Inputs & Outputs

 ![Prototype PCB 1](photos/Untitled3.png)

 ![Prototype PCB 2](photos/Untitled4.png)

-Designing a SCART switch with multiple input and output ports consisted of merging the design of (1) the inexpensive quality SCART switch that I had reversed-engineered and (2) the other one whose directionality had successfully been reversed.
+Designing a SCART switch with multiple input and output ports consisted of merging the design of (1) the inexpensive quality SCART switch that I had and (2) the other one whose directionality had successfully been reversed.

 The design of the area comprising the SCART input ports, the RCA ports and the RGB Selection push button was fairly straightforward.
 All that changed was the number of SCART ports, which was expanded from 3 to 8, and the output RCA port, which I completely removed as I had no real use for them.